parke/lxroot/readme.txt

-lxroot is a rootless alternative to chroot.
+Lxroot is a clone of chroot, however lxroot does not require root access.

-lxroot allows a non-root user to create custom software environments via the "user namespace" capability of the Linux kernel.
-These softawre environments can be used to:
+Lxroot allows a non-root user to quickly and easily create a chroot-like environment (technically a Linux user namespace) and then run one or more programs inside that namespace.
+Lxroot can be used to:

   -  run a rolling Linux distro's userland on a non-rolling host system

   -  run a legacy userland on a modern Linux system

+  -  run software in an "altered version" of the host OS itself

   -  create clean, controlled and isolated environments for installing building, and/or running software packages